ROCKET19/Spam_Classifier_Web_Application/README.md

 # Spam_Classifier_Web_Application
-A simple Web Application to enter a text and check whether that text is a Spam message.
+A simple Web Application to enter a text and check whether that text is a Spam message using Multinomial Naive Bayesian approach.

 In order to run the project, follow the steps: